-During the winter months, NHS England publishes daily situation reports on winter pressures facing acute hospital trusts.
-These cover pressures such as accident and emergency diverts, bed days lost to Norovirus closures and general and acute bed occupancy.
-This briefing paper will be updated regularly with new data.
-The next update will be on 24th March.
+During the winter months, NHS England published daily situation reports on winter pressures facing acute hospital trusts.
+These reports cover pressure levels, accident and emergency diverts, bed occupancy, bed days lost to D&V/Norovirus closures and statistics on NHS 111.
+This briefing summarises the data for the whole winter.

 This summary page gives an overview of the data.
 The PDF report (which you can download at the bottom of this pageb) provides full information.

 Between December and March, over 60% of acute NHS trusts in England reported at least one day at either OPEL Operational Pressure Level 3 (indicating major pressures) or Level 4 (indicating inability to provide comprehensive care).
 55 trusts reported OPEL 3 on more than 10 occasions.
 8 trusts reported OPEL 4 on more than 10 occasions.
 Pressure peaked on January 9th, when 62 reported either OPEL 3 or 4.